nitinsharma832099-crypto/Data-Science-Internship/README.md

 ## Day 6
 Task: Filter rows, select columns and sort the dataset using Pandas.
 What I Did: Selected specific columns from the dataset, filtered rows based on conditions (e.g., rating above 4.5, discount above 50%), combined multiple filter conditions using &, and sorted the dataset using sort_values() to identify top-rated and highly discounted products.

+## Day 7 – Basic Business Insights
+Task: Calculate total, average, minimum, maximum and count values from the dataset.
+What I Did: Used Pandas aggregate functions (sum, mean, min, max, count) on key numeric columns of the dataset, and used describe() to generate an overall statistical summary.
+Expected Outcome: Basic business insights generated successfully.